Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Limitations

 \section{Limitations}

+The ambiguity of style in language often poses a challenge for classification efforts.
+Individual interpretations of styles can vary widely based on personal, cultural, and contextual factors \cite{hovy1987generating}, underscoring the nuanced nature of language and the difficulty of categorizing it into discrete styles.
+Our method, which utilizes lexicon-based instruction, mitigates this issue by focusing on stylistically expressive words or phrases rather than relying solely on style names.
+This approach offers a degree of flexibility in representing styles, although it does not fully resolve the underlying complexity.
+Future research should continue to explore these nuances, striving for definitions that are both precise and adaptable to the diverse ways in which style manifests.

-In our method, we leverage the lexicons we have collected (as detailed in Table \ref{tab:dataset_statistics}).
+Additionally, in our method, we leverage the lexicons we have collected (as detailed in Table \ref{tab:dataset_statistics}).
 However, it is important to acknowledge that a potential limitation of our approach lies in the possibility of different performance outcomes when using lexicons of varying qualities.
-While we have conducted comparisons between lexicons from different sources in \S\ref{ablate:lex_source}, it is plausible that utilizing different lexicons could yield different results.
-Another limitation is that we only include a limited set of styles for evaluation due to space constraints.
-Different styles may behave differently.
-We leave evaluating on a more diverse set of styles as future work.
+While we have conducted comparisons between lexicons from different sources in Appendix \ref{ablate:lex_source}, it is plausible that utilizing different lexicons could yield different results.